Horizon League: Maturity (1980–1992)

-Modern era (1990-)
+Modern era (1990–present)

 Horizon League logo used as a secondary logo from 2001 to 2014 and primary logo from 2014 to 2024.
 The shade of gold was changed to the above version in 2023.

-The largest non-merger conference expansion in NCAA history up to that time occurred on December 9, 1993, when Cleveland State, UIC, Northern Illinois, Green Bay, Milwaukee, and Wright State left the Mid-Continent Conference to join the Midwestern Collegiate Conference beginning with the 1994–95 academic year.
-(Note: The American Conference (then the American Athletic Conference) added six new members in 2023, and the Pac-12 Conference is set to add seven new members in 2026.
-However, the American lost three members in 2023, compared to the one member the MCC lost in 1994.
-The Pac-12 will not lose any members in 2026, but it had lost 10 of its previous 12 members in 2024.)
-With Evansville's departure to the Missouri Valley Conference (MVC), there were 12 league members.
+on December 9, 1993, when Cleveland State, UIC, Northern Illinois, Green Bay, Milwaukee, and Wright State left the Mid-Continent Conference to join the Midwestern Collegiate Conference beginning with the 1994–95 academic year.
+At the time, this was the largest non-merger conference expansion in NCAA history, a record surpassed by the seven-member addition to the Pac-12 Conference in 2026.
+With Evansville's departure to the Missouri Valley Conference, there were 12 league members.
 Xavier, Notre Dame, and La Salle withdrew the following summer of 1995, followed by Northern Illinois in 1997.
 The conference changed its name to the Horizon League on June 4, 2001, in part due to the initials causing confusion between the MCC and the Mid-Continent Conference, who also used the initials.
 That year, Youngstown State University joined from the Mid-Continent Conference, and on May 17, 2006, Valparaiso University announced it would do the same in 2007.

 In April 2013, the split of the original Big East Conference caused a ripple effect that fell to the Horizon League; Loyola announced that it would leave the Horizon League effective July 1 to join the Missouri Valley Conference, which itself lost Creighton to the reconfigured Big East.

 Butler also left the Horizon League.
-It spent a season in the Atlantic 10 before joining the Big East.
+It spent a season in the Atlantic 10 Conference before joining the Big East.

-The Horizon announced that Oakland University, formerly of the Summit League, would immediately replace Loyola within a month.
+In June 2013, the Horizon League announced that Oakland University, formerly of the Summit League, would immediately replace Loyola within a month.

 The next change in the Horizon League's membership came in 2015 with the arrival of Northern Kentucky University from the Atlantic Sun Conference.

 Two more membership changes were announced near the end of the 2016–17 school year.
-First, Valparaiso announced on May 25, 2017, that it would leave for the MVC effective July 1.
-The Crusaders replaced Wichita State, which announced that it would leave the MVC for the American Athletic Conference.
+Valparaiso announced on May 25, 2017, that it would leave for the Missouri Valley Conference effective July 1.
+The Crusaders replaced Wichita State, which announced that it would leave for the American Athletic Conference.
 Three days before Valparaiso's departure, the Horizon League Board of Directors unanimously approved the membership of Indiana University-Purdue University Indianapolis (IUPUI) to replace Valparaiso, also effective July 1.
 IUPUI was dissolved in 2024 and replaced by separate institutions affiliated with the Indiana University and Purdue University systems.
 At that time, the athletic program transferred to the new Indiana University Indianapolis with an athletic brand name of IU Indy, maintaining IUPUI's Division I and Horizon League memberships.